nameserver-systems/pdns-distribute/docs/index.md

 * most events parallelized
 * easy deployment by providing .deb packages and systemd configs for automatic restart
 * security by keeping it simple
-* security: and encryption provided by consul and nats
+* security: and encryption provided by nats
 * security: secondaries doesn't have dnssec private keys
-* security: if system load is too high the health check will be show an warning
 * full ipv6 support (ipv4 is optional)

 * self-healing